BayAreaMetro/populationsim/bay_area/docs/DETAILED_CONTROL_GENERATION_GUIDE.md

 ##### Detailed 2020-to-2010 Block Interpolation Process

-**Background**: The TM2 MAZ/TAZ system was designed by Santa Clara County VTA and MTC based on **2010 Census block boundaries**.
+**Background**: The TM2 MAZ/TAZ system was designed based on **2010 Census block boundaries**.
 However, the latest demographic data comes from the **2020 Decennial Census**, which has different block boundaries due to:
 - Population shifts requiring block splits
 - Geographic corrections and boundary adjustments
 - Annexations and jurisdiction changes